GrabarzVIII/UdemyWebDevelopmentCoursesAnalysis/README.md

 Explored the relationship between the number of subscribers and the number of course lectures.

-#### Months with the Highest Number of Published Courses:

-Identified months with increased course publication activity.

 ### 3. Teaching Levels:

 #### Popularity of Courses by Instructional Level: